We are very excited to be part of Amazon's first 2021 Amazon Expo, Seller Boot Camp (11-13 October 2021)

-Francine Tan will be co-hosting a Roundtable discussion on the topic of Plain Packaging and Brand Restrictions: The WTO Upcoming Decision and the IP Perspective.
-Francine Tan will be a panelist alongside Bryan Mercurio, Professor and Vice Chancellor’s Outstanding Fellow of the Faculty of Law at the Chinese University of Hong Kong, Mr. Christopher Chan, General Counsel and Head of Government Affairs from RedMart, and Mr. Samir Dixit, Asia Pacific Managing Director of Brand Finance.
+Francine Tan co-hosted a Roundtable discussion on the topic of Plain Packaging and Brand Restrictions: The WTO Upcoming Decision and the IP Perspective.
+Francine Tan was a panelist alongside Bryan Mercurio, Professor and Vice Chancellor’s Outstanding Fellow of the Faculty of Law at the Chinese University of Hong Kong, Mr. Seth Hays,Chief Representative, Asia-Pacific at International Trademark Association (INTA), and Mr. Samir Dixit, Asia Pacific Managing Director of Brand Finance.

 SINGAPORE - 17 Nov 2017

-At the Singapore International Chamber of Commerce event on Protecting Your Brand & Intellectual Propert, Francine Tan, Founder and Managing Director of Francine Tan Law represented INTA and spoke on the topic of plain packaging and presented the perspective and concerns of the International Trademark Association (INTA)
+At the Singapore International Chamber of Commerce event on Protecting Your Brand & Intellectual Property, Francine, as a representative of INTA (the International Trademark Association), spoke on the topic of plain packaging and presented the perspective and concerns of INTA.

 SINGAPORE – Nov 2017